DavidHe1127/Mr.He_HandBook/css/css.md

 `absolute`
 * Out of document flow
 * Room taken up by the element is not preserved (as opposed to relative)
-* Position relatively to element's direct ancestor element.
+* Position relatively to element's **ancestor element that has `relative` as position**.
 If an absolutely-positioned element has no positioned ancestors, it uses the document body.
 Remember, a `positioned` element is one whose position is anything except static.

 `relative`
 * In the document flow